 The first example is correct because the answer to the question helps create evidence for the police investigation.

 We use to enquire for questions about more general purposes:

 The first example is correct because Lindsay is calling to ask a general question; the answer will not form part of an official investigation.

 You can find many cases of inquiry and enquiry (and inquire and enquire) being used interchangeably – just look at the dictionary definitions!
 So don’t worry if you find it confusing.
 In fact, many experts disagree on the topic.

-Try these exercises to test your understanding of the differences between inquiry and enquiry.
+Try these exercises to test your understanding of the commonly confused words – inquiry and enquiry.
 Remember to ask yourself: why is this person or organisation asking questions?
 Is it for an investigation (inquiry) or is it for general information (enquiry)?